Get Off My Foot

-The film was a quota quickie production based on a play Money by Wire by Edward A. Paulton.
+Frank Launder and Robert Edmunds based on the play Money by Wire by Edward A. Paulton.

+The film was a quota quickie production.

+It is classed as a lost film.

 Plot

 A Smithfield Market porter believes he was responsible for his friend's death.
 He flees to the country and obtains the position of butler with a wealthy family, and falls in love with one of the maids, played by Bouchier.